 A covered wagon used by the 19th-century pioneers in crossing the North American prairies.
-The prairie schooner resembled the Conestoga wagon but was smaller.

 - The earliest recollections I have are of Dad and family making the trip by covered wagon (prairie schooner) from Ness City, Kansas to Ouray, Colorado.

 - The trinity of terror's bullets whizzed by Melissa's head, narrowly missing her soft, brown eyes as she attempted to shield her children from harm as the tiny, wooden prairie schooner rumbled haplessly across the desert.

 - Yet wonder scarcely described the emotion all three adventurers felt as they saw, stretching to the horizon, an endless line of prairie schooners ready to set sail over waves of blue-green grass.

 For editors and proofreaders

 Line breaks: prairie schoo|ner

 Definition of prairie schooner in: